Business model and strategy

 The Group’s expansion accelerated with the integration of Cobra IS in 2022.
 Enjoying a strong foothold in Spain, Portugal and Latin America, as well as a solid reputation for delivering large engineering, procurement and construction (EPC) projects, Cobra IS offers a complementary fit with VINCI Energies.

 With Cobra IS, VINCI is building a portfolio of renewable energy production assets, comprised of large-capacity solar power plants and wind farms.
+The strategy pursued for the Energy business has encompassed renewable energy projects.
+Cobra IS is a recognised expert in applied engineering and specialised services in energy, as well as in industry, telecommunications and mobility.

-In particular, we are building a portfolio of electricity generation facilities with a combined capacity of about 2 GW at the end of 2023.
+In particular, we are building a portfolio of electricity generation facilities with a combined capacity of about 3.5 GW at the end of 2024.
 Given the significant acceleration in the deployment of renewable energy, the growth potential for this category of assets is especially high.

-employees in Energy business in 2023
+employees in Energy business in 2024

 Construction: building for a sustainable world

-The integration of Eurovia’s activities in 2021 brought all of the Group’s civil engineering, infrastructure and building know-how together under the same management, creating internal synergies and facilitating innovation to develop efficient solutions for increasingly complex projects.
+VINCI Construction brings infrastructure and building know-how together under the same management, creating internal synergies and facilitating innovation to develop efficient solutions for increasingly complex projects.

 Vue aérienne de la construction de l’usine de préfabrication des 89 caissons qui formeront le tunnel du Femern, plus long tunnel immergé du monde

-Similarly, building and urban development activities will benefit from the focus on environmental issues and on the challenges of urbanisation and its impact on how people live and work.
+Similarly, building and urban development activities benefit from the focus on environmental issues and on the challenges of urbanisation and its impact on how people live and work.

-employees in Construction business in 2023
+employees in Construction business in 2024

 A Group-wide vision of all-round performance made even more relevant by the climate emergency